 For the time being, there is a deadly silence in Syria.
 A silence that can be seen in the unresolved fates of almost 100,000 people, whom the warring parties have made disappear.
 The Assad regime alone arrested around 84,000 people who never reappeared.
-Human Rights Watch analyst, Nadim Houry, quotes a Syrian deserter who described the purpose behind these acts, "If you arrest someone, it limits their ability to act.
-But if you make someone disappear, it paralyzes the whole family.
-The family members will put all of their energy into finding the person.
-As a tool of control, it's tough to to beat."
+Human Rights Watch analyst, Nadim Houry, quotes a Syrian deserter who described the purpose behind these acts, "Detaining someone limits their ability to act, but disappearing them, paralyzes the entire family.
+The family will divert all their energies to finding them.
+As a tool for control, it can hardly be beaten."

 Geboren 1994 in Huntsville, Alabama in den USA.
 Seit 2020 Redakteur bei KATAPULT.
 Zuvor Studium der Musik und Linguistik/Germanistik an der University of Alabama.
 Zusammen mit Jasemin Uysal hauptverantwortlich für @katapultmaps.